Care the Parrot Fish When It Turn White

 3. Form Sandy Beaches

-Parrotfish are also liable for producing an awful of sand located on tropical beaches.
+Parrotfish are also liable for producing awful sand located on tropical beaches.
 As they scrape algae off coral surfaces, and inadvertently ingest small bits of coral.
 These bits pass via their digestive gadget and are excreted as exceptional sand debris, which in the end gather to form the sandy beaches.

 4. Reproduction